-Medical induction does, however, bring with it an increased chance of painful and traumatic vaginal intervention via forceps or ventouse.
-Arguably even more importantly, intervening in the body’s natural processes and artificially initiating birth before mother, baby, hormones and placenta are actually ready to do so is highly problematic.
+But medical induction brings an increased chance of painful and traumatic vaginal intervention via forceps or ventouse.
 Labour is more painful and difficult to manage, and both the baby and mother’s body are placed under greater stress.

-If you’re on the verge of wanting to go down the induction route, a natural kick start to labour is far preferable.
-That said, remember that most ways to bring on labour naturally will only really work if your body and baby are approaching true readiness anyway.
-These methods below should be thought of more as opportunities to give yourself and your baby the most optimal conditions necessary for labour, rather than a way to force a labour that neither of you are ready for.
-It’s difficult with the medical community AND your mother-in-law breathing down your neck I know, but try to remember that your body and your baby are perfectly well equipped to naturally become ready to birth.
+A natural kick start to labour is far preferable to artificial induction.
+That said, most ways to bring on labour naturally will probably only work if your body and baby are approaching true readiness anyway.
+The methods below are opportunities to give yourself and your baby the most optimal conditions necessary for labour.
+They’re not a guaranteed way to force a labour that neither of you are ready for.

-Disclaimer: Always consult with your care provider before using any of the following, especially if you have any medical conditions or take any medication.
-These methods are intended as suggestions for women who have reached 40 weeks of pregnancy with no major complications.
-Also, always use the BRAIN acronym when making decisions around your labour and birth decisions:
+Always consult with your care provider before using any of the following, especially if you have any medical conditions or take any medication.
+These methods are for women who have reached 40 weeks of pregnancy with no major complications.
+Always use the BRAIN acronym when making decisions around your labour and birth decisions:

 So with that quick ass-covering of mine out of the way, let’s find out how to induce labour naturally at 40 weeks and beyond.